Phone-GWP-group

 Recycle(able)

-Packaging should use material with the highest possible recycled content.
+Packaging should use materials with the highest possible recycled content.
 Recycled material should include post-consumer recycled content where appropriate.
 Packaging should also be easily recyclable by consumers, specifically within kerbside collections.

 Remove

-Unnecessary packaging – such as boxes or layers of packaging – should be eliminated where their absence will not affect protection during transit.
+Unnecessary packaging, such as multiple layers, should be eliminated where its absence will not compromise protection during transit.
 You should also remove harmful or difficult-to-recycle materials from your packaging.

 Renew(able)